aatikturk/obsws-python/README.md

 ### Events

-When registering a function callback use the name of the expected API event in snake case form.
+When registering a callback function use the name of the expected API event in snake case form, prepended with "on\_".

 example: